Small Arms Protective Insert: XSAPI

 A call for a next generation plate, to stop even greater velocity threats than the ESAPI plate was issued by the U.S. Army in 2008.
 The X Threat Small Arms Protective Insert plates are specifically allowed scalar or flexible systems, and asked for better coverage, with less than a pound of additional weight.
 XSAPI did in fact offer slightly better protection, at the cost of more weight and thicker armor profile.

 The XSAPI is intended to protect against an "X-Threat", which is able to be inferred from another source to be the M993 7.62 NATO armor piercing tungsten carbide projectile.
-In addition, there is record of the FBI utilizing the plate for their purposes in May 2011.
+In addition, there is record of the FBI utilizing the plate in May 2011.

 The plates were developed in response to a perceived threat of AP projectiles in Iraq and Afghanistan.
 Over 120,000 inserts were procured; however, the AP threats they were meant to stop never materialized, and the plates were put into storage.